matryer/xbar/xbarapp.com/articles/2021/03/13/Upgrading-BitBar-plugins-to-make-use-of-new-xbar-features.md

 xbar (the BitBar reboot) has shipped, and you might want to upgrade your BitBar plugin.

-Your BitBar plugin will run in xbar without any changes.
+Your plugin will run in xbar without any changes.
 However, there are a few tweaks you should make and one or two shiny new features to look at.

 # What's new in xbar?